 10. Tutorial Blog

-Tutorial Blog provides handy tutorials, resources, and lists on various web development and design topics such as code snipplets for web designers, using layer comps in Photoshop to manage designs, and Flash tutorials.
-Tutorial Blog has a section on user-submitted tutorials which allows readers to share their own tutorials.
+Tutorial Blog used to provide handy tutorials, resources, and lists on various web development and design topics such as code snipplets for web designers and Flash tutorials.
+As of May 2015, the site no longer exists.

 WebAppers is a blog created by Ray Cheung, a freelance web developer.
 The premise of WebAppers is to provide news and resources related to open source and free applications that are useful to web developers and designers.
 From cost-free fonts and icons to navigation menus and image galleries, WebAppers seeks to hunt down useful tools and applications aimed at reducing your time developing custom solutions.

 Web Resources Depot is similar to WebAppers – it discusses new web resources that web developers and designers may find helpful.
 Web Resources Depot is an excellent way to stay up to date with what’s currently available out there all in one place.

 Design Float is social media site created for web and graphics designers.
 Like Dzone, people get to vote up submissions.
 You’ll find stuff about CSS, HTML, and Photoshop submitted to Design Float.

 With the name camel-cased, you already know off-the-bat that it’s a great site for developers. developerWorks offers many articles and tutorials pertaining to development topics, not just about web development, but also on related fields such as systems administration and open source technologies and applications. developerWorks has a knack for writing about complex topics and boiling it down to consumable, understandable articles.

 Sharebrain is site that shares useful resources for web workers.
 You can find resources and tutorials on various web development and design topics such as Photoshop tutorials, Usability, SEO Tools, CMS’s, and interviews.